cantvas/CantvasAngular/README.md

 # Cantvas

-> cant, n.: To use pretentious language, barbarous jargon, or technical terms; to talk with an affectation of learning.
+> cant, v.: To use pretentious language, barbarous jargon, or technical terms; to talk with an affectation of learning.

  Cantvas is an ongoing project to create a new and simple learning management system (LMS).
 We identified some concerns with Canvas, an LMS we have been using for our course, and tried to implement some fixes for them.
 A few of these issues include: